If you want to increase weight loss and build fat-free mass simultaneously, you can perform weighted HIIT workouts with dumbbells.

 You can do the weighted HIIT exercises with dumbbells, kettlebells, and barbells.
 However, I’ve only included high-intensity dumbbell exercises in this article.

 Dumbbells are easy to use, require less space, provide a full range of motion, and allow you to perform various exercises at higher intensity.

 You can also incorporate the following movements into your HIIT weight training:

 12 Best Weighted HIIT Exercises to Build Strong and Lean Body

 1. Jumping Jacks

-- Grab one dumbbell in each hand and stand straight with your feet hip-width apart.
+- Grab one dumbbell in each hand and stand straight with your feet together.

-- Bend your elbows and hold the dumbbell at your shoulder level and keep chest up and back straight.
-That’s your starting position.
+- Bend your elbows and hold the dumbbell just above your shoulder.

 2. Dumbbell Burpees

-A study has shown that performing 3‐minute Burpee for sixty days increases excellent endurance and improves overall performance.1 International Standards for the 3‐Minute Burpee Test: High-Intensity Motor Performance – Journal of Human Kinetics
+A study has shown that performing a 3‐minute Burpee for sixty days increases excellent endurance and improves overall performance.1 International Standards for the 3‐Minute Burpee Test: High-Intensity Motor Performance – Journal of Human Kinetics

-- Grab one dumbbell in each hand and stand straight with your feet hip-width apart, and keep your arms at your side.
+- Grab one dumbbell in each hand, stand straight with your feet hip-width apart, and keep your arms at your side.
 That’s your starting position.

 - Push your hips back, bend your knees, and lower yourself into a squat position.

 - Place the dumbbells on the floor, kick your legs behind, and softly land your feet on the floor.
 Now you’re in a straight-arm plank position.